Hyperborean cycle: Abhoth

-Abhoth ("The Source of Uncleanliness") resides in the cavern of Y'quaa beneath Mount Voormithadreth.
+Abhoth ("The Source of Uncleanliness") is an Outer God or Great Old One who resides in the cavern of Y'quaa beneath Mount Voormithadreth.
 It is a horrid, dark gray protean mass and is said to be the ultimate source of all miscreation and abomination.

 Obscene monsters constantly form in Abhoth's gray mass and crawl away from their parent.
 No two of Abhoth's children are alike.
 In general, they are complex life forms, but the majority of them are simple-minded, acting on impulse.
 Their forms can be anything from amorphous blobs and singular body parts to queer humanoids and monstrous mutants.
 Abhoth's tentacles and limbs grab many of them, pulling them back and devouring them.
 Most of those that escape simply wander off; only a few of them tend to their sire's needs.
 Abhoth has a twisted and cynical mind and can communicate telepathically with others near him.

 Abhoth does not have any human worshippers, although an inhuman cult, known as the Unclean Ones, led by Yeb, is devoted to him.

 The demon lord Juiblex in the Dungeons & Dragons role-playing game is likely derived from Abhoth.
 Abhoth is one of the Ancient Ones in the board game Arkham Horror.
 He is included in the Dunwich Horror expansion.
 Abhoth is also mentioned in Colin Wilson's The Mind Parasites.

 Atlach-Nacha

-In the short story The Seven Geases (1934), Atlach-Nacha is the reluctant recipient of a human sacrifice given to it by the toad-god Tsathoggua.
+In the short story The Seven Geases (1934), Atlach-Nacha is a Great Old One who is the reluctant recipient of a human sacrifice given to it by the toad-god Tsathoggua.

 Atlach-Nacha resembles a huge spider with an almost-human face.
 It dwells within a huge cavern deep beneath Mount Voormithadreth, a mountain in the now vanished kingdom of Hyperborea in the Arctic.
 There it spins a gigantic web, bridging a massive chasm between the Dreamlands and the waking world.
 Some believe that when the web is complete, the end of the world will come, because it will create a permanent junction with the Dreamlands, allowing monsters to move freely into the waking world.

 Atlach-Nacha probably came to Earth from the planet Cykranosh (or Saturn as we know it today) with Tsathoggua.
 Because of its appearance, Atlach-Nacha is often referred to as the Spider-God(dess) and is believed to be the regent of all spiders.
 Furthermore, the giant, bloated purple spiders of Leng are thought to be its children and servitors.

 There is some disagreement about its gender.
 In Smith's original story, Atlach-Nacha is referred to as a male, but in later stories by other authors, it is implied to be a female.